22 Essential Guitar Parts: Guide with Names, Functions & Diagram

 Waist

 It is an in-between part of the upper & lower bout.
-It is a curve shape.
+It is a curved shape.

 Cutaway